Meshlab-HSN/Seminar_NWT-II_SoSe-2020/README.md

 ### How to get startet with OpenWrt ?

 As a initial starting point, the provided OpenWrt VM is based on VirtualBox and will be extended to other VM formats in the future.
+The Openwrt Linux is based on OpenWrt trunk x86_64 target.

 ## Useage of the precompiled OpenWrt VirtualBox Appliance